Andebu: Recreation

 Andebu is home to numerous gravel trails, for instance located by Snappen, Trolldalen, and Vidaråsen.
 Parking for Snappen can be found nearby Heisetra cabin, along with a variety of other forest- and mountain hikes.
 It can be reached by driving to Pipenholt, which lies along county road 210 between Kodal and Åsrum in Larvik.
 From Pipenholt, drive towards Hvitstein.
 Heiaveien goes through an agricultural landscape and passes by Geirastadir.

-Andebu's highest mountain, Brånafjell, is the tallest mountain in Sandefjord municipality at 399 meters.
-It is located in northernmost Andebu, on the border to Re, and just two kilometers from Lardal (Larvik).
+Andebu's highest mountain, Brånafjell is located in northernmost Andebu.
 The trail to the mountain can be found by Trollsvann Lake.
 Trollsvann is located on the border with Lardal and is surrounded by tall hillsides.
 A trail, Trollstien, follows the lake on its western side.
 A number of trailheads can be found near the cabin Trollsvannstua, a cabin owned by the Norwegian Trekking Association.
 Trails from Trollsvannstua lead as far as to Merkedammen Lake in Re and westwards to Åletjønn Lake.
-There are also trails leading as far as Brånafjell, the tallest mountain in Andebu.
 There are also trails leading to the waterfall Løkedalsfossen in Lardal.